team-ocean/veros/doc/quickstart/get-started.rst

           def my_function(self):
               arr = np.array([1,2,3,4]) # "np" uses either NumPy or Bohrium

-- If you are curious about the general procedure in which a model is set up and ran, you should read the source code of :class:`veros.Veros` (especially the :meth:`setup` and :meth:`run` methods).
+- If you are curious about the general procedure in which a model is set up and ran, you should read the source code of :class:`veros.VerosSetup` (especially the :meth:`setup` and :meth:`run` methods).
 This is also the best way to find out about the order in which methods and routines are called.

-- Out of all functions that need to be implemented by your subclass of :class:`veros.Veros`, the only one that is called in every time step is :meth:`set_forcing` (at the beginning of each iteration).
+- Out of all functions that need to be implemented by your subclass of :class:`veros.VerosSetup`, the only one that is called in every time step is :meth:`set_forcing` (at the beginning of each iteration).
 This implies that, to achieve optimal performance, you should consider moving calculations that are constant in time to other functions.

 If you want to learn more about setting up advanced configurations, you should :doc:`check out our tutorial </tutorial/wave-propagation>` that walks you through the creation of a realistic configuration with an idealized Atlantic.